paybank/Api_docs/README.md

 </tr>
 <tr>
 <td>sign</td>
+<td>Used for integrity verification, Querystring('AMOUNT=99.88&APPKEY=appKey&CURRENCYTYPE=1&
+GOODSNAME=testName&MERCHANTORDERNUM=20190712001&QRCODETYPE=1&
+TS='Date.parse(new Date())/1000'&APPSECRET=appSecret')
-<td>Used for integrity verification, Querystring('AMOUNT=99.88&APPKEY=appKey&CURRENCYTYPE=1&GOODSNAME=testName&MERCHANTORDERNUM=20190712001&QRCODETYPE=1&TS='Date.parse(new Date())/1000'&APPSECRET=appSecret') string; Note: Enter the variables in md5 in alphabetical order, as shown in the example,Replace appSecret with the merchant's appSecret string
+string; Note: Enter the variables in md5 in alphabetical order, as shown in the example,Replace appSecret with the merchant's appSecret string

 </td>
 <td>String</td>